dezh-tech/immortal/CONTRIBUTING.md

 ### Makefile Targets

-There is some make file targets which you can use when developing this codebase:
+There are some makefile targets that you can use when developing this codebase:

-- `devtools`: will install all devtools you need in development proccess.
+- `devtools`: will install all devtools you need in the development process.
 - `unit-test`, `test`, `test-race`: runs all existing tests.
-- `fmt`: formats the code using gofumpt. (run before `check` target always.)
+- `fmt`: formats the code using gofumpt.
+(Run before `check` target always.)
 - `check`: runs golangci-lint linter based on its [config](./.golangci.yml).
-- `build`: build an immortal binary on `build/immortal` path.
+- `build`: build an immortal binary on the `build/immortal` path.
-- `pre-commit`: executes formatter, linter and tests.
+- `pre-commit`: executes formatter, linter, and tests.
-- `compose-up`: spin ups the development docker compose which runs all requiered third-party services for developement.
+- `compose-up`: spins up the development docker compose, which runs all required third-party development services.
 - `compose-down`: stops the development docker compose stuff.
 - `models-generate`: generates the SQL tables using sqlboiler, only use it when you change the database.